 In this week’s edition of our blog, we wanted to wrap up our theme of hacking and incident response with some case studies.
-The incident response case studies below will put some meat on the bones of what we have been describing over the past couple of weeks.
+The cybersecurity incident case studies below will put some meat on the bones of what we have been describing over the past couple of weeks.

 Case Study 1 – Wedding Planning